Having a primary platform where your customers can shop your products online can considerably boost your revenue and growth.

 3 eCommerce Business Models

-An eCommerce platform is the online version of your physical store.
+An eCommerce portal is the online version of your physical store.
 It’s where your customers can purchase your merchandise from anywhere they can access the internet and your online shop.

 The three primary types of eCommerce business models are: